sameena1415/dimagi-qa/Lookuptable/email_fail.md

 Hello!

-The CommCare HQ Smoke Test run has FAILED on "{{environment}}"!
+The CommCare Lookup table Tests run has FAILED on "{{environment}}"!
 Please check the attachment to see the results.

 [View test run #{{runNumber}}]({{actionRunLink}})